emqx/openai-mqtt-nodejs/README.md

     npm run start
     ```

-2. The application will automatically connect to the MQTT broker and subscribe to the chatgpt/request topic.
+2. The application will automatically connect to the MQTT broker and subscribe to the `chatgpt/#` topic.

-3. To interact with the ChatGPT, publish a message to the chatgpt/request topic.
-The application will receive the message, send it to the OpenAI API, and publish the response to the chatgpt/demo topic.
+3. To interact with the ChatGPT, publish a message to a user-specific topic like `chatgpt/request/user1`.
+The application will receive the message, send it to the OpenAI API, and publish the response to a corresponding topic like `chatgpt/response/user1`.

+Each user should have their unique topic for requests and responses to ensure user isolation.
+Replace `user1` with an appropriate identifier for each user.

 ## Contributing